dapr/docs/concepts/actor/enable_actor_pattern.md

 # Enabling the Actor Pattern
 The Actor Pattern has been broadly used in modeling complex distributed systems in which a large number of individual agents work together.
-For example, in many IoT solutions, actors are often used as digital presences of physical devices. dapr supports the Actor Pattern by offering key characteristics of an actor.
-This document introduces architecturally how dapr enables the Actor Pattern.
-To learn about how to use the Actor Pattern with dapr, please read [this document](../concepts/actor/actor_pattern.md).
+For example, in many IoT solutions, actors are often used as digital presences of physical devices.
+Dapr supports the Actor Pattern by offering key characteristics of an actor.
+This document introduces architecturally how Dapr enables the Actor Pattern.
+To learn about how to use the Actor Pattern with Dapr, please read [this document](../concepts/actor/actor_pattern.md).

 ## Overview
-dapr uses an off-path **partition table** to assign actor ids to service instances so that requests to the same actor id is always routed to the same instance.
+Dapr uses an off-path **partition table** to assign actor ids to service instances so that requests to the same actor id is always routed to the same instance.
 The partition table is dynamically adjusted when re-partitioning or failover happens.
-Changes to the table are broadcasted to dapr sidecars to update their own settings to match with the global table.
+Changes to the table are broadcasted to Dapr sidecars to update their own settings to match with the global table.

 A client can talk to an actor through either reliable messaging or direct invocation, as illustrated by the following diagram:
 ![actor pattern](../imgs/actor_pattern.png)

 ### Calling an actor through messaging
-1. When a process pair of user code and dapr sidecar comes up, the sidecar registers the pair (such as a Pod on Kubernetes) with a **partition table** hosted on the dapr control plane.
+1. When a process pair of user code and Dapr sidecar comes up, the sidecar registers the pair (such as a Pod on Kubernetes) with a **partition table** hosted on the Dapr control plane.
-2. The partition table updates itself to reflect the topology change.Then, it broadcasts a change notification to all dapr sidecars.
+2. The partition table updates itself to reflect the topology change.Then, it broadcasts a change notification to all Dapr sidecars.
-3. The dapr sidecar updates its own settings to poll messages from corresponding partitions of a reliable queue.
+3. The Dapr sidecar updates its own settings to poll messages from corresponding partitions of a reliable queue.
 4. The client code sends requests to the reliable queue, which puts the requests in corresponding partitions based on the associated contextual ids.
 Then, the messages are picked up and consumed during the next poll.

 ### Calling an actor through direct invocation